jdstroy/JavaPoly/README.md

 ### Testing JavaPoly

+Tests need to be run in atleast the following two browsers: Firefox and Chromium. (different browser capabilities affect the number and kind of tests that are run).

-There is a folder `test` which should have to contain simple build of Doppio and JavaPoly.
+There is a folder `test` which should contain a simple build of Doppio and JavaPoly.

-Make a build of Doppio and put it into folder `test/doppio`.
+Make a build of Doppio and copy / link it into the `test/doppio` folder.

-Have in view that **watch**ing-process updates JavaPoly build in `test` folder.
+Note that **watch**ing-process updates JavaPoly build in `test` folder.

-But you can rebuild JavaPoly for testing without watching by command:
+You can also rebuild JavaPoly for testing without watching by command:
 ```sh
 $ grunt build:test
 ```